chaba-victor/Golang-playground/tic tac go/README.md

 <h1> Tic Tac Toe game with Golang </h1>
-<h4>Since i am learning Golang, this is my first project, tic tac toe that runs in the command line. <br>
+<h4>Since i am learning Golang, this is my first project, tic tac toe that runs in the command line. <br></h4>

-Known bug: It prints x as the winner even if o wins.
-Please help with the fix</h4>
+~~Known bug: It prints x as the winner even if o wins.
+Please help with the fix~~

 <h2>Credits</h2>
 https://github.com/sts10/tic-tac-go <br>